 The Investment Manager will screen companies to determine whether the Sub-Fund should acquire or retain a position within its portfolio.
-If issuers have an E and S combined score below a minimum threshold (which is set at 12, on a scale from 0 to 100, with 0 being the worst and 100 being the best score) as determined by the Investment Manager, they will not be considered for investment (i.e. will be excluded from the investable universe based on the E and S score).
+If issuers have an average E&S below the minimum that has been set at 12 for this Sub-Fund or a combined ESG score below the minimum that has been set at 34 for this Sub-Fund (respectively on a scale from 0 to 100, with 0 being the worst and 100 being the best score), they will not be considered for investment (i.e. will be excluded from the investable universe based on the E and S score).
 The Investment Manager's active approach to ESG allows for a nuanced approach and the consideration of controversies (for example, predatory pricing or accidental pollution of the environment) and momentum (where an investee company has a credible plan to improve weaknesses identified in its EGS credentials).
 The E and S Scoring model helps the Investment Manager to identify key ESG issues that a specific sector or issuer may be facing.

 The screening process involves a comprehensive analysis process, which may include the use of specialized rating agencies and systems, such as Observatory.
 As part of the screening process, the Investment Manager uses commercially available databases and frameworks.
 The use of specialized rating agencies and systems inform an initial E and S score of the investable universe.
 As a second step, the portfolio management team will undertake its own analysis to supplement this scoring.
-The Investment Man- ager's proprietary E and S Scoring Model provides all members of the portfolio management team with sector specific and issuer specific information on key issues.
+The Investment Manager's proprietary E and S Scoring Model provides all members of the portfolio management team with sector specific and issuer specific information on key issues.
 Based on this cumulative information, the Investment Manager applies its proprietary scoring model to calculate an issuer's E and S combined score of the investable universe.
-Data sources and processing